gammaleak/addons/README.md

 Gamma Leak's / Asura.Nalocbar's Windower Addons
 -----------------------------------------------

-These are just my person edits/tracking for Windower 4 addons.
+These are just my personal edits/tracking for Windower 4 addons.

 **Use at your own risk!**